ga4gh-metadata/metadata-schemas/docs/index.md

 title: GA4GH Metadata Standards
 ---

-## Welcome to the GA4GH Metadata Standards Repository
+## Welcome to the GA4GH Metadata Repository

 The *GA4GH-Metadata* repository contains definitions for structures, relations and attributes of biological (individuals, biosamples ...) and procedural (experiments, analyses ...) data objects, to facilitate the exchange of data and federation of analyses in the context of the Global Alliance for Genommics and Health ([GA4GH](http://ga4gh.org)).